|Nutrition Facts (per serving)|

-The Moroccan cocktail is an intriguing pomegranate drink that you definitely won't want to miss.
+This Moroccan cocktail is an intriguing pomegranate drink that will be a unique and delicious addition to your cocktail menu.
 It pairs the sweet taste of the fruit with a hint of cardamom spice.
 This cocktail is a wonderful fruity vodka martini for the winter months and is a great choice for pre-dinner drinks or a pretty brunch beverage.

-Thie recipe features the alluring taste of pomegranate vodka.
-The sweetener is a cardamom-infused simple syrup, which you can make at home.
+The recipe features the alluring taste of pomegranate vodka, while the sweetener is a cardamom-infused simple syrup, which you can make at home.
 It gives the cocktail an interesting spice flavor that contrasts the fruit very nicely.
 Any pomegranate vodka, such as Veil and Smirnoff, will work nicely in this cocktail.

 2 ounces pomegranate vodka